 Cost and convenience should be considered.
 Some Trinity people argue that even though electric toothbrushes cost more, you’ll save on dental bills.
 However, there are no definitive studies to back up this claim.

-Manual toothbrushes are easy to find, whereas not all drugstores in the Tarpon Springs, Trinity, or Palm Harbor area carry all types of electric toothbrushes.
+Manual toothbrushes are easy to find, whereas not all drugstores in the East Lake, Trinity, or Palm Harbor area carry all types of electric toothbrushes.
 This can be difficult when buying replacement heads.
 People who travel may find that a smaller, manual toothbrush is easier to pack (and you don’t have to remember batteries).

 The pressure you put on your gums with either type of toothbrush is important.
 Some Trinity residents say that it’s difficult to know how much pressure they use with electric toothbrushes, while others say that because of the quick electrical movements, they tend to be more gentle on their gums than when they use manual brushes.
 You may want to try them both to see what your brushing style is and discuss it with your Trinity cosmetic dentist.